Research Updated Medically Reviewed 11 min read

 Key Facts

-The gap between international action and U.S. inaction is the defining fact of the 2026 asbestos product recall wave, and the reason parents in the U.S. should be paying attention.
 This page is a running tally of what has been recalled, where, and what is still being sold under other labels.

-UK OPSS recalls (YTD 2026)
+UK OPSS asbestos-tagged recalls (2026)

 0

-U.S. CPSC asbestos recalls
+U.S. CPSC asbestos craft-sand recalls

 The Products